spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec2.rst

 The ``Spec2Pipeline`` is the "Swiss army knife" of pipeline modules, containing many steps that are only applied to certain instruments or instrument modes.
-The logic for determining which steps are appropriate is built into the pipeline module itself or controlled by the CRDS reftype ``pars-spec2pipeline``.
+The logic for determining which steps are appropriate is built into the pipeline module itself or controlled by the CRDS ``pars-spec2pipeline`` parameter reference file.
 Logic is mostly based on either the instrument name or the exposure type (EXP_TYPE keyword) of the data.

 The list of steps is shown in the table below and indicates which steps are applied to various spectroscopic modes, as well as TSO.
 The instrument mode